Planning Your Program of Study

 The Program of Study is useful as a planning tool for self-advising and mapping out your master's curriculum.
 The Program of Study lists all coursework, exam, and transfer credit to be applied to your degree.

-When you ask for advising, it will be helpful if you have your program of study available.
+When you ask for advising appointments, it is helpful for you to have your program of study available!

 Requirements Notes